little-core-labs/little-network-box/README.md

 treats the data storage as the contents of a file to be downloaded and synced with the network.
-The `Sink` class will decode data using the XSalsa20 cipher for decryption before writing to data storage if an `encryptionKey` and `nonce` is given.
+The `Sink` class will decode data using the XSalsa20 cipher for decryption before writing to data storage if an `encryptionKey` is given.

 #### Usage